Scout064/event-inventory/README.md

 ## 🚀 Overview

 **Event Inventory** is a web-based application designed for managing equipment used in events and productions.
-It enables teams to track inventory, manage productions, generate reports, and administrate users in a secure, self-hosted environment.
+It enables teams to track inventory, manage productions, generate reports, and enforce licensing in a secure, self-hosted environment.

 ---